opengovsg/GoGovSG/README.md

 - Email clients might block other commercial link shorteners if they are listed as **spam** on their site
 - Citizens are afraid of **phishing** when receiving a shortened link and unsure of where it goes

-With Go.gov.sg, citizens are safe in the knowledge that the links are **official** and **safe**.
+With GoGovSg, citizens are safe in the knowledge that the links are **official** and **safe**.
 Any authorized user can log in with their government emails and immediately create authenticated and recognisable short links.

 ## Getting Started